vEnhance/1802/src/2dflux.typ

 == [TEXT] 2D flux is a rotation of 2D work

+We don't like the $bf(n) dif s$ notation because we don't like scalar-field line integrals.
-There is another way to write the flux with shorthand that avoids $bf(n) dif s$ notation.
+Fortunately, there is another way to write the flux with shorthand that avoids $bf(n) dif s$ notation.
 To see where it comes from, once again write
 $ bf(F)(x,y) = vec(p(x,y), q(x,y)). $
 Rather than rotating $bf(r)'(t)$ by $90 degree$ clockwise,